 Finding moths during the day

-- Take photos of the moths you see and submit to the any of our partners.
+- Submit moth photos to the any of our partners.

 - Upload your moth, setup, and people photos on the National Moth Week Flicker group.
 If you would like to make your images available to be uploaded to the National Moth Week website, please set permissions to “Creative Commons,” or leave a note in the comment section giving permission.